Land-and-Livelihoods-Lab/learn_git/README.md

 This will ask the maintainer of the `learn_git` repository to merge your new branch with the main branch on Github.

+#

 ## Overview of general workflow

 When contributing to an existing remote repository hosted on Github, you should first clone the repository to your local computer.
 To do so, see the example at the top of the page.

-Once a repository has been cloned onto your system and you are ready to contribute to it, follow these steps:
+Once a repository has been cloned to your system and you are ready to contribute to it, it is recommend you follow these steps:

-### Before starting any work
+### Synchronize your repository with Github

+Before doing new work, it is usually a good idea to synchronize your repository with the shared repository on Github.
+To do so:

 #### 1. Check status by typing `git status`.